Space still available for Spring 2025 in Argentina, Costa Rica, and Greece. Click here to get started

 ASA partners with Universidad Veritas in San Jose, Costa Rica.
 Universidad Veritas offers a wide range of courses in English in Sustainability, Art, Design, Marine Biology, Zoology, Social Justice, Psychology, Business, Communication, International Studies, Latin American Culture, History, and Politics.
 Optional Spanish language courses and a certificate program are available as well.
 Scroll down for a list of course options.

-The first list has the full syllabus for each course and the second list has number of credits and the terms courses are typically offered.
+The first list has the full course offering and the second list has number of credits and the terms courses are typically offered.
 Course lists are tentative and subject to cancellation if enrollment minimums are not met.

 ART 2100 Art Fundamentals: Theory and Practice